How Do I Deal With Ash And Soot From A Wood-burning Fire Pit?

 Before and during the cleaning process, it’s important to prioritize safety.
 Here are some key safety measures to keep in mind:

-See also How Do I Choose A Suitable Fire Pit Cover For My Specific Model?
+See also How Do I Create A Kid-friendly Space Around A Fire Pit?

 Wearing Protective Gear